elevien/elevien.github.io/research.md

     <strong>Gene expression under antibiotic stress</strong>, especially how patterns of gene expression change under stress.
 This is ongoing work with Daniel Schultz (Geisel School of Medicine) and his group.
   </li>
   <li>
-    <strong>Inference of extreme events in cell populations</strong>, joint work with Ariel Amir and Trevor GrandPre (Washington University).
+    <strong>Inference of extreme events in cell populations</strong>.
+When can we predict population dynamics from single-cell data?
+This is joint work with Ariel Amir and Trevor GrandPre (Washington University).
   </li>
 </ul>
   </div>